Elorucov/ProjectB/API.md

 **METHOD_NAME** — method name from the list of [API functions](#api-methods).

 **PARAMETERS** — parameters of the corresponding API method.
-You can send parameters as query, or in request body as `x-www-form-urlencoded` or `form-data` format.
+You can send parameters as URL query, or in request body as `x-www-form-urlencoded` or `form-data` format.

-API methods named as `section.method` format, just like [Telegram API](https://core.telegram.org/methods) or [VK API](https://dev.vk.com/en/method).
+API methods named in `section.method` format, just like [Telegram API](https://core.telegram.org/methods) or [VK API](https://dev.vk.com/en/method).

 Example of the request:
 ```